 Endangered Fish Rearing Facilities

-The Hualapai Tribe has constructed an Endangered Fish Rearing Facility on the Hualapai Reservation in northwestern Arizona.
+The Hualapai Tribe has constructed, with HDNR, an Endangered Fish Rearing Facility on the Hualapai Reservation in northwestern Arizona.
 The facility was built on approximately 80 acres and in the future will consist of eight concrete raceways, eight brood ponds, four nurse ponds, twelve rearing ponds, one holding pond, a reticulation system, employee housing, maintenance and laboratory buildings.

 The Hualapai Department of Natural Resources, in its fish rearing management practices follows the same guidelines in use by U.S. Fish and Wildlife Service and Arizona Game and Fish Department.
 The Hualapai Tribe works in cooperation with the U.S. Fish and Wildlife and Arizona Game an Fish to establishing a refuge population of endangered Grand Canyon Humpback Chub (Gila cypha) on the Hualapai Reservation to protect the species against future loss in its primary habitat in the Little Colorado River (LCR).

 The Hualapai refuge population will serve as a source of wild Grand Canyon humpback chub that will be available for either broodstock or release back into the river or it tributaries if needed to sustain the Grand Canyon population of humpback chub.
 Until such a need arises, all humpback chub at the Hualapai Facility will only be held.